GEOM4009-riparian-connectivity/riparian-connectivity-public/README.md

 Riparian-Connectivity is a Python script that runs at the [command line interface](https://en.wikipedia.org/wiki/Command-line_interface).
 It attempts to quantify several geometric characteristics of vegetation falling within the riparian buffer of a watershed's surface waters.
 It does this by:

 1. Creating a riparian buffer around the water bodies and water courses of a watershed
-2. Calculating the Normalized Difference Vegetation Index (NDVI) of the riparian buffer
+2. Calculating the Normalised Difference Vegetation Index (NDVI) of the buffer
 3. Classifying the riparian buffer as vegetation and not-vegetation using an NDVI threshold
 4. Calculating descriptive statistics on the vegetation and not-vegetation features found with the riparian buffer

 The [Usage](#usage) section of the README contains important information about the necessary inputs, the processing that occurs, and how to access the results and intermediate data.
-Additionally, relevant definitions have been provided in the [Definitions](#definitions) section.
+Relevant definitions have been provided in the [Definitions](#definitions) section.
 Some familiarity with using command line interfaces, and geospatial file formats is expected.

 This script is a work in progress, as is the documentation.
 Please bear with us while we develop it further.